 - A one-page resume

-- An essay (at least 500 words) answering the following:
+- An essay (max 800 words) answering the following:

-- Describe how this experience would enhance your ability to be a changemaker.
+- How this experience would enhance your ability to be a changemaker?
 How will this experience help you better understand social problems that matter to you?
 How might the award contribute to your understanding of how to engage as a changemaker?

-- Describe how this experience enhances your academic understanding.
+- How will this experience be informed by your academic training and understanding?
 What theories or concepts have you studied (inside or outside the classroom) that you hope to explore further through this learning experience?
 Don’t just throw in academic terms – explain these concepts and how they relate to the experience you are pursuing.
-Citations may be helpful, but are not necessary.
+Include proper citations.

 - Describe how this experience contributes to your professional aspirations.
 How does this experience tie into the themes social innovation, social entrepreneurship, design thinking, or changemaking?
 What previous work or extra-curricular experiences will ensure you have a successful experience?